NathanBland/Chronicle/README.md

 This repository aims to act as a guide to instruct those who may be new to this wonderful world and hopes to advise some best practices along the way.

 To do this we will be creating a journal application.
 It will have multiple users, and it will allow each of these users to Create, Read, Update, & Delete entries, also known as a `CRUD` application.
-It should do this in a REST-ful manner.
+It will do this in a REST-ful manner.

 To create a solid base for this project, we'll start off with data modeling and progress to an API to access that data.
 This will give us a solid understanding of what we are accessing, and avoid writing code that will be discarded later.